fish-shell/fish-shell/sphinx_doc_src/index.rst

 - @key{Tab} `completes <#completion>`_ the current token. @key{Shift, Tab} completes the current token and starts the pager's search mode.

-- @key{Alt,&larr;,Left} and @key{Alt,&rarr;,Right} move the cursor one word left or right, or moves forward/backward in the directory history if the command line is empty.
+- @key{Alt,&larr;,Left} and @key{Alt,&rarr;,Right} move the cursor one word left or right (to the next space or punctuation mark), or moves forward/backward in the directory history if the command line is empty.
 If the cursor is already at the end of the line, and an autosuggestion is available, @key{Alt,&rarr;,Right} (or @key{Alt,F}) accepts the first word in the suggestion.

+- @key{Shift,&larr;,Left} and @key{Shift,&rarr;,Right} move the cursor one word left or right, without stopping on punctuation.

 - @cursor_key{&uarr;,Up} and @cursor_key{&darr;,Down} (or @key{Control,P} and @key{Control,N} for emacs aficionados) search the command history for the previous/next command containing the string that was specified on the commandline before the search was started.
 If the commandline was empty when the search started, all commands match.
 See the `history <#history>`_ section for more information on history searching.